At Ballet BC, Crystal Pite grapples with shadow figures in Frontier's Vancouver premiere

 Frontier was only Pite’s second work at NDT, where she remains an associate artist today.
 The pressure was on after her ambitious first piece at the Dutch company, The Second Person, had made a buzz.
 Could it be that the inspired mind behind monumental dance-theatre works like Betroffenheit and Assembly Hall knows what it’s like to suffer doubts like the rest of us?

-“It really, really flattened me—I really went to the dark side in the process, and to the point it was like ‘I can’t put myself through that again,’” she reveals to Stir during an interview in a quiet corner at Ballet BC’s Granville Island headquarters.
+“It really, really flattened me—I really went to the dark side in the process, and to the point it was like ‘I can’t put myself through that again,’” she says about the first piece at NDT.
+She’s speaking to Stir in an interview in a quiet corner at Ballet BC’s Granville Island headquarters.
 “So how am I going to cope with this new work?
 I thought, ‘Well, maybe there’s a way for me to embody the unknown or portray my relationship to doubt, and that’s how the kind of shadowy puppeteer character came into the thing.
 I thought, if I could personify it, or give it a character and make it dance, that maybe I could find a more generative relationship with it.

 “And actually, I have to say that turned out to be true,” she continues.
 “I think I actually did that: the piece has done that for me.
 Obviously I’m talking about something that cannot really be portrayed—we’re talking about the unconscious, we’re talking about the creative impulse.
 We’re talking about things that really can’t be known or seen or understood, and, on a good day, that’s a really enlivening tension for me.
 Working with something that cannot be understood: that’s powerful territory.
 I’m understanding that better, or accepting that it’s part of the deal, and I have to engage with it if I want to keep making things.
 But it doesn’t have to kill me.
 It can be difficult, but it can also be generative.”